kmotley1/NET/README.md

 For a complete and functional implementation, additional development, integration with note-taking applications, and user interfaces would be required.

-For inquiries or further development, please contact [Your Name and Contact Information].
+For inquiries or further development, please contact Kelly Motley at kellymotleydesigns@gmail.com or 309.253.7339.

 Thank you for your interest in Net.